Exentric24/LearningGitHub/README.md

 # LearningGitHub
 Learning GitHub from the tutorial.
-This is a private repository.
+This is the main branch.